OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 __OOPSpam__: Process your submissions with OOPSpam on your server.
 This is your last line of defense against bots and manual spammers.

 __Cloudflare__: We recommend using DNS level protection with Cloudflare.
 You get the same benefit as Turnstile without the website performance and accessibility issues.
+More about Turnstile check out: [What No One Tells You About Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile).

 __Honeypot__: This is easy to implement and free.